 It will stretch and lengthen your thoracic spine that has probably been slouched over for years.

-My favorite pose for fixing pectus excavatum is the Downward Facing Dog.
+My favourite correcting pose is the Downward Facing Dog.

-It opens the anterior chest wall that is often rounded because of the concave chest deformity.
+It opens the anterior chest wall that is often rounded because of the deformity.

-If you suffer from pectus excavatum chest and back pain, this pose will do wonders for you.
+If you suffer from chest and back pain caused by the deformity, these poses will do wonders for you.

-A 30-minute total body yoga session will loosen up every tight muscle associated with pectus excavatum.
+For example, a 30-minute total body yoga session will loosen up every tight muscle.

-After a couple of sessions, you’ll notice how you walk more upright, full of confidence.
+After a couple of sessions, you'll notice how you’ll walk more upright, full of confidence.

-If you allow the postural muscles to get tighter, your posture will suffer, leading to worsening the severity of the pectus excavatum deformity.
+If you allow the postural muscles to get tighter, your posture will suffer, causing you to worsen the severity of the pectus excavatum deformity.

-If you’re an office worker, pectus excavatum yoga alone will improve your overall chest wall appearance.
+If you're an office worker, yoga alone will improve your overall chest wall appearance.

 After a couple of yoga sessions, you'll feel the power of breathing.

-You’ll be capable of inhaling a more considerable amount of air in your lungs.
+That will increase your workout capacity because you'll be capable of inhaling a more significant amount of oxygen in your lungs.

 Yoga Requires Balance and Concentration